jtfrey/urltest/README.md

                                  <hostmap> = <hostname>:<port>:<ip address>

-  --username/-u <string>       use HTTP basic authentication with the given string as
+  --no-delete/-D               do not delete anything on the remote side --username/-u <string>       use HTTP basic authentication with the given string as
                                the username
   --password/-p <string>       use HTTP basic authentication with the given string as
                                the password
+  --no-cert-verify/-k          do not require SSL certificate verfication for connections
+                               to succeed
+  --no-random-walk/-W          process the file list as a simple depth-first traversal --ranged-ops/-r              enable ranged GET operations --no-options/-O              disable OPTIONS operations

 ~~~~